If you haven't seen our Directory of Services, please visit the page.

 The RDP includes Spring and Summer Schools which are particularly useful to part-time students who may not be able to attend other sessions.

-A new RDP starts each October and full details of the events being offered and how to book yourself a place are sent out in a booklet each September.
-Whatever time of year you start your Research Degree, your Doctoral College Administrator will give you a copy of the current booklet.
+A new RDP starts each October and full details of the events being offered and how to book yourself a place can be found on the RDP HertsHub site.

-Discuss with your supervisory team which RDP events to attend are most appropriate for you.
-Remember that the RDP is not the only way to meet your training needs so think more broadly and find out what is offered by your School and external professional organisations, for example, Vitae.
+Discuss with your supervisory team which RDP events are most appropriate for you to attend.
+Remember that the RDP is not the only way to meet your training needs, so think more broadly and find out what is offered by your School and external professional organisations, for example Vitae.